rockbronzeman/pyranto/README.md

-# Pyranto, a multilingual Python transpiler.
+# Pyranto, a multilingual Python transpiler

 ## Goal
 Enable people to learn programming in their native language via Python,